-Sarah coordinates the Center's events, marketing, and mass communications.
+Sarah manages the planning and execution of the Center's conference, Nonprofit Policy Briefings, and other events.
 A south-central Virginia native, she holds a BA in political science from the University of South Carolina.
-In her free time, Sarah enjoys group exercise classes, road trips to visit friends, family, and her beagle, Annie, and cheering on her beloved South Carolina Gamecocks.
+In her free time, Sarah enjoys group exercise classes, tackling her extensive bucket lists (all 50 states, all 63 National Parks, and all 30 MLB stadiums), and cheering on her beloved South Carolina Gamecocks.

-Caroline provides administrative support for the senior vice president and on various projects, such as the Center's newsletters and grant management.
-She has been with the Center for more than eight years, providing administrative support in evolving roles for many of the Center’s programs.
-Previously, Caroline worked with the City of Chesterfield (MO), Three Rivers Young Peoples Orchestras, and the Pittsburgh Tribune-Review.
+Caroline coordinates and manages the marketing and communications for the Center's programs and initiatives.
+She has been with the Center since 2008 in an evolution of roles from administrative support to her current position.
+Previously, she worked with the City of Chesterfield (MO), Three Rivers Young Peoples Orchestras (PA), and the Pittsburgh Tribune-Review.
 She earned a BA in creative writing and communications from the University of Pittsburgh.
-She and her family enjoy having the mountains in one direction and the beach in the other.
+Caroline enjoys having the mountains in one direction and the beach in the other.

-Jeanne comes to the Center after 25 years with Passage Home, a community development corporation she co-founded and grew from helping a couple of families a year to one that serves over a thousand individuals, leveraging $3.8 million of housing and support services annually in Wake County.
+Jeanne joined the Center after 25 years with Passage Home, a community development corporation she co-founded and grew from helping a couple of families a year to one that serves thousands of individuals with housing and support services in Wake County.
 She has served on boards and committees throughout the Triangle and statewide, and has been recognized with awards such as the “Pro Ecclesia Et Pontifices” bestowed and blessed by the Pope in the 2000 Jubilee Year, TBJ’s 2017 Women In Business, and named a 2015 Goodmon Fellow.
 She earned a BA in urban and community development from the University of Massachusetts and an MA in public policy from Duke University as a Z. Smith Reynolds Fellow.
 She completed the National Development Council and UNC School of Government community development training programs, NCSU Executive Coaching certification program, Grinnell Leadership Program, and Harvard Business School Executive Education.
 Raised in Boston, she has travelled extensively and, as part of her Z. Smith Reynolds Foundation sabbatical, travelled throughout Italy including the small village of Calabria from which her grandparents emigrated.